cwverhey/DICOMwaterequivalent/README.md

 This script can be used as a standalone script or included as a function.

-> :warning: **N.b.**: visually inspect the output image for correct ROI placement.
-The ROI should be a tight fit around the entire patient and not include any air, CT table, clothing, implants, ECG leads etc. ROI fit is influenced by the specified ROI contour threshold.
-Exclusion of implants is not (yet) possible with this script. <TODO: link to article discussing suitable threshold range>
+> :warning: Always check the output image for correct ROI placement.
+The ROI is automatically placed on the largest contour with HUs above the set ROI threshold.
+Confirm that the patient contour is in the center of the displayed ROI outline, and that the ROI does not include any air, CT table, clothing, implants, ECG leads etc. Exclusion of implants is not (yet) possible with this script. <TODO: link to article discussing suitable threshold range>

 ## Requirements
 cv2, numpy, pydicom